NethServer/ns8-porthos/README.md

 To publish the repository, a HTTP host name route must be configured from the cluster-admin Settings page.

+When the `configure-module` action is executed for the first time, service and timer units are enabled and started.

+Timers are:

+- `take-snapshot.timer` is a weekly job that update Rocky Linux repository mirror contents and makes a copy of repodata.json and other metadata from NS8 repositories.

+- `sync-head.timer` is a frequent job that 4 times per hour, from Monday to Friday and during working hours, makes a copy of repodata.json and other metadata from NS8 repositories.

+Services are:

+- `fpm.service`
+- `nginx.service`

 ## Commands

 ### `take-snapshot`